rgl/electron-release-server-vagrant/README.md

 Run `vagrant up ubuntu` to launch the Ubuntu client.

 Run `vagrant up windows` to launch the Windows client.

+Run `vagrant up macos` to launch the macOS client.

 To run the example application, login at each client, and install from http://ers.example.com.